printprobability/printprob-db/README.md

 The `Makefile` defines almost all tasks needed for setting up and tearing down the development environment.

-`make` will start up the service, which includes creating a blank database `pp` in Postgres if it does not yet exist, and then starting the Django application to listen on `http://localhost:80/api/`.
-Most other make tasks require the service to be running in order to work.
+`make` will start up the service, which includes building the docker images if needed, creating a blank database `pp` in Postgres if it does not yet exist, and then starting the Django application to listen on `http://localhost:80/api/`.
+Most other make tasks require the service to be running in order to work. `make down` will shut down the containers and remove the Docker network (but data in the associated volumes will persist.)

+When building the service for the first time in your local development environment, also run `make redeploy` once the system is running, in order to copy all the static files (html, css, and js) that Django uses to the correct Docker volume.
+This is only necessary on first startup - as long as you keep the docker volumes, the static files will stay in place in between invocations of `make` and `make down`

 `make loadtest`/`make dumptest` loads and outputs test data defined in `app/pp/fixtures/test.json`.
 This test data has fake values for most fields, so note that the `tif` paths for images in the test data are not valid URLs and will display locally as broken.